 Amanda Ross graduated with First Class Honours from the University of Alberta in 2008 with an Honours degree in Philosophy.
 She completed her Juris Doctor at Osgoode Hall Law School in 2012 and was called to the Bar of Ontario in 2013.
 While at Osgoode Hall Ms. Ross was the recipient of numerous awards, including prizes for excellence in criminal law and social justice, and a Dean’s Gold Key award in 2012.
 She worked in the Criminal Division of the law school’s Legal Aid clinic (CLASP), and in 2011 served on the clinic’s Board of Directors.

 Ms. Ross acts as appellate counsel for the Summary Conviction Appeal Court Pro Bono Program at the Ontario Superior Court of Justice in Toronto.
-She is also listed as Special Duty Counsel to assist individuals dealing with serious mental health issues at a downtown Toronto courthouse.
-Ms. Ross is a Teaching Advisor for the University of Toronto Faculty of Law’s Trial Advocacy course and has lectured at the Toronto Police College in relation to the investigation and prosecution of sexual assault offences.
+She is listed as Special Duty Counsel to assist individuals dealing with serious mental health issues at a downtown Toronto courthouse.
+Ms. Ross is a Teaching Advisor for the University of Toronto Faculty of Law’s Trial Advocacy course and lectures at the Toronto Police College in relation to the investigation and prosecution of sexual assault offences.

 J.D., Osgoode Hall Law School, 2012